Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

    0xffffffffff600007:	syscall
    0xffffffffff600009:	ret
 ```
+The limitation is that you have to jump to an authorized location in the `vsyscall` page.
+So you can return to `0xffffffffff600000` but you can NOT return to `0xffffffffff600009`.
+The access into the vsyscall page causes a exception because it's not actually executable.
+The page fault handler in the kernel will determine where the fault occured and handle it accordingly.
+But this means only 'known' vsyscalls will work.
+For a detailed explaination, [read this](https://0xax.gitbooks.io/linux-insides/content/SysCall/syscall-3.html)

-Syscall 0x60 is executed, and then it does a return.
+Jumping to `0xffffffffff600000` causes the syscall 0x60 is executed, and then it does a return.
 But my debugger didn't break on the return and just took the next item off the stack to return to and went off into the weeds.
 I didn't piece that together and didn't persue it hard enough.
 Trying to set a breakpoint at the return didn't help either.
 ```
 Cannot insert breakpoint 4.
 Cannot access memory at address 0xffffffffff600009